AcclimateContainer/acclimate-container/README.md

    their users, which may already be using a different container implementation)
 3. Implement an abstraction layer to support one or more third-party containers

-**Acclimate: Container** is a library that does \#3 for you.
+**Acclimate** is a library that does \#3 for you.
 It provides a set of adapters for the most popular container implementations.
 This allows you to adapt, _or "acclimate"_, instances of these containers to a common, normalized, and **interoperable** interface.
 Using Acclimate allows your framework, library, or application to retrieve items from the container objects of third-party libraries.
 That's interoperability!